NCERT Solution for Class 6 Chapter 5 - Measurement of Length and Motion

 5.1 How do we measure?

 Measurement is the relationship between an unknown amount and a known reference value.
-In everyday life, we measure length by the help of different devices such as scales, measuring tape, or rulers.
+In everyday life, we measure length with the help of different devices such as scales, measuring tape, or rulers.
 Hand spans or footsteps used in ancient times were not accurate.
 In science, a standard procedure is desired.
 This subject brings forth the accuracy of measurement.

 5.2 Standard Units